News, research & events Safer Roads Safer People Safer Equipment Safety Co-ordination

 bad corner

 Perhaps the most common complaint by riders is about the steel plates used as temporary covers over road trenches.
-The RTA has recently issued specifications for the skid resistant friction coating to be used on these plates.
+The RMS has issued specifications for the skid resistant friction coating to be used on these plates.
 The problems with these plates is not just the slippery nature of the steel, it is also how they are installed.

 Comman hazards for motorcyclists are created by a sudden change in road surface caused by: